Medical School Engagement Program

 Program Lead: Endocrinology division faculty member responsible for the administration of the program, coordination of activities, and outcomes reporting.

-Other faculty and fellows: The program lead may identify other division members to facilitate monthly Endocrinology Interest Group activities.
+Other faculty and fellows: The program lead may identify other division members, fellows, or medical students to assist in the facilitation of monthly Endocrinology Interest Group activities.
 Each awardee will determine the appropriate mix of faculty necessary for MSEP’s success at their institution.

 • Complete the online application including information about your institution and division.